For you are our father,

-There are various themes to explore as Advent begins.
+Advent is a time of heightened awareness that invites us to see ourselves as God sees us - insofar as that is possible.
+Both liturgy and life are pointing us towards the future.
 Isaiah calls us to confess our sins and hope for better days.
-Paul’s thanksgiving to God is upbeat about the future.
-Jesus warns us against complacency, for the end is coming sooner than we expect.
-We might go mainly with the first and third readings, about being prepared for the day of the Lord.
+Saint Paul's message in Corinthians is confident and upbeat.
+Mark warns us against complacency, since the end is coming sooner than we expect.
+Amid such disparity, we might go with the first and third readings, about being prepared for the day of the Lord.

-Advent invites reassessment of where our ways are leading us.
-This annual reminder that the world as we know it will one day end, sounds more appropriate in the northern Wintry season, when daylight is short and darkness seems to be winning over the light.
-But the positive side of this is that a new Spring day is dawning over the horizon, when Christ will come again into our lives with power to save us.
+God's Word invites us reassess where our ways may be leading us.
+This annual reminder that the world as we know it will one day end, is more appropriate during the northern Wintery season, when daylight is shorter and darkness seems to be winning over the light.
+But the positive side of this is that a new day is dawning, when Christ will come again into our lives with power to save us.

-This is a time to open our hearts and invite the Lord to bring us to completion.
-We begin Advent, yearning for his coming.
-Today’s first reading puts this yearning into an image, that "We have all withered like leaves… blown by the wind."
-The whirling, withered leaves of autumn are a familiar scene these past few weeks.
-Isaiah proposes the dead leaves as symbols of all that is dried up and withered in our lives.
+We begin Advent with a hopeful need for his coming.
+Our first reading puts this need into words, "We have all withered like leaves and our sins blew us away like the wind."
+The whirling, withered leaves of autumn are a familiar scene, these past few weeks.
+Isaiah proposes whirling leaves as symbols of all that is dried up and withered in our lives.
 But he also calls us to look for a better day.
 God is still in charge of creation, and our personal lives are under his loving care.
-We pray this Advent, "Come, Lord Jesus," and make our own the words of the psalm, "Visit this vine and protect it, the vine your right hand has chosen."
+We pray with fervour this Advent, "Come, Lord Jesus," and make our own the words of the psalm, "Visit this vine and protect it, the vine your right hand has chosen."
 It is a central plank of our faith that the Lord never abandons His people.